 It is thanks to his spirit of mutual support that Bruce has managed to grow an impressive business network on both sides of the Canada-U.S. border.

-With his wealth of experience providing digital expertise to governments, he was quick to understand the problem between public services and the people it serves.
+With his wealth of experience providing digital expertise to governments, he was quick to understand the problem between the public sector and the people it serves.

 Digital services: A chaotic offer and broken trust